Oslandia/postgis-workshop/doc/1_post_load.md

 With PgAdmin or with psql and \di command

 About indexes :
-- What is spatial index ?
+- What is spatial index?
-- What does it stand for ?
+- What does it stand for?